saurabhupadhyay2091/fileSystem/fileSystem/README.md

 <p>**sync_file_system.py : this file helps the user to create folders and upload folders wherever the user likes.</p>
 <p>**app.py: Its uses celery and rabbitMQ to handle upload and download asynchronously</p>
 <p>I HAVE NOT IMPLEMENTED THE SEARCH FILE FUNCTIONALITY DUE TO TIME CONSTRAINT</p>
-<p>Suggestion: In future ,Either readymade environment should be give OR additiona time should be given to the candidates to first set up their local environment before proceeding ahead with the assignment, as it becomes challenging to when something gets stuck and the candidate has to spend time ( even if those skills are not being checked.)</p>
+<p>Suggestion: In future ,Either readymade environment should be given OR additional time should be given to the candidates to first set up their local environment before proceeding ahead with the assignment, as it becomes challenging  when something gets stuck and the candidate has to spend time ( even if those skills are not being checked.)</p>